 The Union Asbestos and Rubber Company, founded in Paterson, New Jersey in 1941, manufactured a full line of asbestos-containing insulation products.
 An economic boom during the mid-1900s spawned a growing housing market and a subsequent demand for housing materials, including insulation and related materials.
 This was a boon to the company and its future growth.

-Now based in Wagoner, Oklahoma, Unarco no longer manufactures products using asbestos.
-However, the consequences of the company’s past asbestos use still lingers, having caused health issues for employees and legal issues for Unarco.
+Now based in Wagoner, Oklahoma, and known as UNARCO Industries, the company manufacturers shopping carts for retail stores.
+However, the consequences of the company’s past asbestos use still lingers, having caused health issues for employees and legal issues for UNARCO.

 Exposed to Asbestos at UNARCO?